-When you are just at the beginning of your tea-journey and don’t really fall into the category of great tea experts who can evaluate tea by the looks of it, it can be quite difficult to choose the right tea from the seemingly never-ending selection… To make the choice a bit easier for you, we chose one tea from each of the categories from Renegade e-shop that in our opinion are the best to get you started and would be easy to brew.
-There is no fear of those teas going bitter, even if you happen to forget your tea to steep for a bit too long!
+When you are just at the beginning of your tea journey and don’t really fall into the category of great tea experts who can evaluate tea by the looks of it, it can be quite difficult to choose the right tea from the seemingly never-ending selection… To make the choice a bit easier for you, we chose one tea from each of the categories from the Renegade e-shop that in our opinion are the best to get you started and would be easy to brew.

 Let’s get started with green teas.
 Some people associate green tea with an astringent or even a bit bitter taste- something that is super good to you but does not necessarily taste that well.
 The bitterness of green tea can actually be avoided quite easily- just use water that has cooled down a bit.
-Around 70°C is perfect.
+Around 70°C-75°C is perfect.
 If you don’t have a thermometer, the water is about right when you can comfortably hold your hand over the water.
-When brewed right, green tea can be very fresh, gentle and in the case of Georgian teas even naturally sweet.
-From our selection, Tulip Garden would be a great choice to get started with green teas - it is really smooth and soft!
+When brewed right, green tea can be very fresh, gentle, and in the case of Georgian teas even naturally sweet.
+From our selection, Green Velvet would be a great choice to get started with green teas - it is really smooth and soft!
 Even if it happens that you will forget leaves to brew for a bit too long, it doesn't get bitter.